nikolaydymura/fhir_db/README.md

 # FHIR_DB

 This is the newest iteration of this package.
 I've started to look into using Dart and a small, lightweight database on the server side, and this prompted a number of updates.
 The biggest is that I think I'm going to change this over to Hive.
 It seems to be faster and works in pure dart.
-If you don't like the changes or really want me to keep some of the old stuf, feel free to email me <grey@fhirfli.dev> or [join our slack](https://join.slack.com/t/fhir-fli/shared_invite/zt-1uwatxujq-A6zfK3aTTkiNoQFVjUD0Fw)
+If you don't like the changes or really want me to keep some of the old stuf, feel free to email me <grey@fhirfli.dev> or [join our slack](https://join.slack.com/t/fhir-fli/shared_invite/zt-1uwatxujq-A6zfK3aTTkiNoQFVjUD0Fw) and let me know.
+I can bring it back, but if there's no big arguments, it's obviously easier to just maintain one version.

 ## [Changes](https://www.youtube.com/watch?v=xg3J5slvB-k)

-1. [Hive](https://pub.dev/packages/hive) - Hive has been around a while, but I've finally started looking into it because it's what the [Atsign Folks](https://github.com/atsign-foundation) use as their backend database.
+[Hive](https://pub.dev/packages/hive) - Hive has been around a while, but I've finally started looking into it because it's what the [Atsign Folks](https://github.com/atsign-foundation) use as their backend database.
 So far I like it, and it is really, really fast.
 I've tried uploading ~1GB of FHIR resources (totals about a million) and it takes about 20 seconds.

+Other Considerations

-2. [Sembast_SQFLite](https://pub.dev/packages/sembast_sqflite).
-Old school, but it doesn't handle the same volume that Hive does (at least not as efficiently), and it requires Flutter.
+1. [Sembast_SQFLite](https://pub.dev/packages/sembast_sqflite) - Old school, but it doesn't handle the same volume that Hive does (at least not as quickly), and it requires Flutter.
 Still want to give kudos to [Alex Tekartik](https://www.tekartik.com/) for all of his continued work maintaining all of these.
 I highly recommend that if you have any questions about working with this package that you take a look at [Sembast](https://pub.dev/packages/sembast).
 He's also just a super nice guy, and even answered a question for me when I was deciding which [sembast version](https://github.com/tekartik/sembast.dart/issues/183) to use.
+2. [Isar](https://pub.dev/packages/isar) - is the newest database from the creator of Hive.
+However, it requires everything to have an integer ID (which tbh is part of the reason I added a dbId entry for Resources), but it doesn't handle maps very well.
+And I couldn't ever get it work the way I wanted to.
+Could still be an option for the future.
-4. Others - Unfortunately I've tried [Isar](https://pub.dev/packages/isar) and [ObjectBox](https://pub.dev/packages/objectbox), and neither of them work particularly well with [Freezed](https://pub.dev/packages/freezed), and the FHIR structure is complicated enough that they have issues with it.
+3. [ObjectBox](https://pub.dev/packages/objectbox) - another db that a lot of people use and like, and is supposed to be fast.
+However, it doesn't seem to work very well with [Freezed](https://pub.dev/packages/freezed), and the FHIR structure is complicated enough that they have issues with it.
-5. [ServerPod](https://pub.dev/packages/serverpod) - I really want to like this, and I'm still hopeful.
-I'm having issues with serialization, but if they get fixed, I might include it here.
+4. [ServerPod](https://pub.dev/packages/serverpod) - so not an option for local db, but possibly if you're trying to run a lightweight server/database on your own.
+However, still a little too cumbersome for me to feel like it was worthwhile at this point.

-## Functionality and methods needed
+## Functionality and methods needed - this is everything I want this package to be able to do

 1. Create
     - Add new Resource